MouseBiteLabs/Super-Nintendo-Cartridges/SA-1/README.md

 - FB1-FB8, which are ferrite beads for filtering high frequency noise, seen in a handful of cart types but likely not required (like R4, these are shorted by default)
 - C15, a 33pF capacitor, which as far as I can tell appears only on <a href="https://snescentral.com/pcbboards.php?chip=SHVC-1L5B-20">SHVC-1L5B-20 boards</a> and on <a href="https://snescentral.com/pcbboards.php?chip=SNSP-1L0N3S-01">SNSP-1L0N3S-01 boards</a> (where it is called C14) - as such, this can likely be omitted from your design
 - C13 and C14 *never* appear populated on any SA-1 board from what I can find on SNES Central
+- R12 will be populated *only if* you are making a game with RAM, **but not a back-up battery.** DO NOT populate R12 if you have either U4 or U5 populated.
-- R12 and R13 will be populated *only if* you are using a 6264 SRAM chip, and if you are using anything larger these will remain unpopulated (these parts are stand-ins for some of the unmarked and masked off components near the battery on original boards)
+- R13 will be populated *only if* you are using a 6264 SRAM chip, and if you are using anything larger this will remain unpopulated (this is a stand-in for some of the unmarked and masked off components near the battery on original boards)

 If you run into weird issues with your games, perhaps some of these components could aid in fixing them.
 Feel free to update me with any information you wish to share in this regard and I will update accordingly.